Here is how I become a better blogger. Keep blogging, respect readers, read, build authority, learn marketing, write with an outline

 - Readers want to know you, not just what you know.
 About, Picture, contact info… i.e., Be available to interact and help.

-- In 2021, if you are still not using WordPress for blogging, you need to up your technical know-how.
+- If you are still not using WordPress for blogging, you need to up your technical know-how.

 - Think about blogging when you are not blogging. i.e., When you are in coffee shops or at other places.
 Topic ideas don’t come up after you sit to write.